HS2 – How can my business benefit from it?

 Phase 2 – What does it mean for the region?

 The second phase of the project will launch in two distinct phases and in many ways is crucial to the prospects of our region and the country as a whole.
-Phase 2A will run from the West Midlands up to Crewe beginning in 2027 and Phase 2B will run from Crewe to Manchester and Birmingham to Leeds in 2033.
+Phase 2A will run from the West Midlands up to Crewe beginning between 2029 and 2033 and subject to Government approval, Phase 2B will run from Crewe to Manchester and Birmingham to Leeds.
 Furthermore, the catalytic effect of the project will extend far beyond cities that will contain a new High Speed Station.

 - More than half of the benefits from HS2 will emerge as a result of improved reliability, reduced waiting times, less cars on the road and more frequent services.